 What Causes Truck Wrecks in Clearfield County?

 Large trucking companies and other delivery companies often keep their employees under strict and tight deadlines to meet delivery deadlines, despite Federal Regulations to the contrary.
 Driver fatigue, however, is not the only reason why there might be an accident on the road.
-Each and every truck accident is different and is the result of a unique set of circumstances and factors.
 Therefore, when there has been any accident involving you and a large truck, semi, 18-wheeler, or another commercial vehicle, you should not trust just any attorney.
 After an accident, you should contact an experienced and qualified truck accident lawyer who will be able to work with you and address your unique needs.
-After representing those who have been injured in truck accidents we have come to realize that every truck accident is different, however, we have also come to identify that there are certain factors that are more likely than others to cause accidents including any of the following:
+There are certain factors that are more likely than others to cause accidents including any of the following:

-Aggressive driving – If you have ever been in a car and were an aggressive driver on the road, you know that it can be scary.
+If you have ever been in a car and were an aggressive driver on the road, you know that it can be scary.
 Aggressive drivers routinely cause accidents by cutting people off, changing lanes abruptly, and tailgating other drivers.
 Aggressive driving is something that should be reported to the police, and it is not uncommon to see signs on the side of the road instructing drivers to report aggressive drivers.
-However, if there is a truck, semi, 18- wheeler, or other commercial vehicle drivers who loses control and becomes an aggressive driver, there is an elevated risk that there will not only be an accident, but there will be an accident that has devastating consequences.
+However, if there is a truck, semi, 18- wheeler, or other commercial vehicle drivers who lose control and become an aggressive driver, there is an elevated risk that there will not only be an accident, but there will be an accident that has devastating consequences.

 There are many major highways in Clearfield County including Interstate 80, US 119, US 219, US 322, PA 36, PA 53, and countless others.
 Drivers will share all of these roads with commercial vehicles and trucks.
 This means that anytime you are on the road there is the risk that not only will you be in an accident with a tractor-trailer, but that there will potentially be serious injuries.